 This module will consist of a minimum of 45 contact hours with teaching taking place between 9 am and 5 pm from Monday to Friday.

 Anatomy and physiology knowledge is useful for entry into many undergraduate and postgraduate courses, such as medicine, dentistry, nursing, biomedical sciences, forensics, osteopathy etc. King's has a long and well known tradition in these subjects and the course will benefit all students considering biomedical-related careers.
 The module will also benefit people employed in biomedical professions that want to expand their knowledge of human anatomy and physiology.

-- To demonstrate basic anatomical knowledge of the human being with particular detail in the musculoskeletal, nervous, endocrine, cardiovascular, and respiratory systems;
+• demonstrated basic anatomical knowledge of the human being with particular detail in the musculoskeletal, nervous, endocrine, cardiovascular, and respiratory systems.

-- To demonstrate understanding of systems physiology with particular detail in muscular, nervous, endocrine, cardiovascular, and respiratory systems;
+• gained an understanding of systems physiology with particular detail in muscular, nervous, endocrine, cardiovascular, and respiratory systems.

 Many of our students get credit for the summer modules taken at King’s.
 You should approach your home university before applying as it is up to them to apply the credit to your degree programme.
 We would recommend a three week module would be equivalent to 3-4 US credits or 7.5 ECTS.